markpbaggett/utk_collection_builder/docs/source/contents/4_more_customization.rst

 In this file, we can set the initial field name, the display name, whether we want it to be a browse field, and whether it should be an external link.
 We can also set the order in which the fields should appear on the item page.

-The field name is the field where that data is stored in our spread sheet.
+The **field name** is the field where that data is stored in our original spread sheet.

-The display name is the descriptive string we want to associate with that field.
+The **display name** is the descriptive string we want to associate with that field when it's displayed.

-The browse field option is used to determine whether or not we want to link this field to a search on the browse page.
+The **browse field** option is used to determine whether or not we want to link this field to a search on the browse page.

 Finally, the external link option is used to link external resources to the item page.

-To begin, let's add :code:`utk_donor` to the list of fields in :code:`_data/config-metadata.csv` and make it searchable underneather :code:`Creator`.
+To begin, let's add :code:`utk_donor` to the list of fields in :code:`_data/config-metadata.csv` and make it searchable beneath :code:`Creator`.
 Let's also make the :code:`Creator` field searchable:

 .. code-block:: csv